 Keen fans have also spotted that the show's IMDb listing indicates that the third season will be filmed in multiple countries, including Singapore, Italy, England, and Ireland in addition to the USA.

 Irrespective of which of the above rumours are true, we're expecting Levison and co to take some really big swings.

 Who will be starring in season 3 of Euphoria?

-While there’s no details about major casting changes or additions, save for the fact that Barbie Ferreira won't be returning as Kat, it’s safe to assume many of the current ensemble cast will return for the next season.
-The series, starring Zendaya, Hunter Schaffer, Alexa Demie and Sydney Sweeney, follows 17-year-old Rue (Zendaya) and her circle of friends as they navigate the tumults of teenage life in the town of East Highland.
-From the fashion to the intricacies of the storyline, the series is a technicolour feast for the eyes.
+While there’s no details about major casting changes or additions, save for the fact that Ferreira, Walton and Cloud's characters will not be returning, it’s safe to assume many of the current ensemble cast will return for the next season – including Zendaya, Hunter Schaffer, Jacob Elordi, Alexa Demie and Sydney Sweeney and Dominic Fike.

 Where can I watch Euphoria in Australia?